Feyerabend/ABC80/emu2/README.md

 ## ABC80 for Ants

 A reconstruction of the ABC80 highlighting core elements such as files, screen, and keyboard.
+In the most recent revision, we also have sound.

 If you want to fully commit to emulation, consider exploring hardware-based solutions like MiSTer[^mister], or software options such as MAME[^mame].
 They also can peek at